Reference re Firearms Act: Alberta Court of Appeal reference

-The government of Alberta submitted a reference question to the Alberta Court of Appeal to determine whether the Act was in relation to matters under the jurisdiction of the federal government.
+The governments of Saskatchewan, Manitoba, the Northwest Territories, Yukon, and national pro gun organizations intervened arguing the provisions were ultra vires of Parliament.
+The government of Ontario intervened arguing only the registration was ultra vires of Parliament.
+Two organizations, the Alberta Council of Women's Shelters and the Coalition for Gun Control intervened in support of the Firearms Act.

+The Alberta Court of Appeal upheld the constitutional validity of the Firearms Act, with Chief Justice Catherine Fraser, Justice Mary M. Hetherington and Justice Ronald Berger writing three separate reasons approving the legislation.
+Justices Carole Conrad and Howard Lawrence Irving wrote separate dissents.

 The government of Alberta argued the law was in relation to personal property and thus was a matter in the jurisdiction of the province.
 However, the federal government argued the law was in the realm of criminal law, which is under federal jurisdiction.

 Opinion of the Court

 The unanimous Court held that the pith and substance of the Act was in relation to "public safety" which was a matter within the criminal law power of the federal government.
 The Court cited the Margarine Reference for the requirements of criminal law and noted the danger of firearms, even if in some cases they could be used beneficially.
 Indeed, the regulations were judged to promote responsible firearm ownership, and the Court went on to argue that there would be a moral danger if firearms are used irresponsibly (morality is an element in criminal law, as established in the Margarine Reference), although the Court said that it was not just a matter of morality that gave Parliament the authority to pass this legislation.

 The Court also noted that firearms have been subject to federal regulation for years and that the government of Alberta could not reasonably challenge many of the earlier laws.

 Finally, the Court rejected all arguments that the law was too expensive or disadvantageous to rural regions, as these were matters for Parliament to consider rather than legal issues liable to judicial review.